❦ ❦ ❦

 The river was the source of the settlement’s water, and the women who lived there had to go down to it every day to get what water they needed.
 It was a hard climb.
 The river was about two hundred feet lower than their homes, and the path had several turns in it.
 The actual length of the path to the river might have been as much as eight hundred feet.
 Unless it was raining, they had to carry water for themselves and their livestock up that path in jugs.

-The path by the village was used from time to time by people who were travelling from one place to another.
-Since there were very few merchants, and no one travelled for pleasure, the women saw very little of people from other parts of the world.
+The path by the village was used from time to time by people who were traveling from one place to another.
+Since there were very few merchants, and no one traveled for pleasure, the women saw very little of people from other parts of the world.

 Those they did see were mostly soldiers, who came annually to conscript the boys as they approached manhood, to satisfy the kingdom’s need for more soldiers.
-That need was so great that all the boys were taken off.
+That need was so great that all the boys were taken off, barely after reaching puberty.

 It was perhaps a matter of bad luck that in this hamlet none of the young men ever returned.
-They did not have special skills of any kind, such as smithing, which would have made them valuable in any way except as foot soldiers.
+None of them had ever had special skills of any kind, such as smithing, which would have made them valuable in any way except as foot soldiers.
 Of those that went away, none returned disabled.
 There were no men with missing limbs or eyes.
 So there were no fully grown men in the settlement.

 There were only a few children, of course.
-The settlement’s boys managed to father a few before they were taken off.
+The settlement’s boys managed to father a few children of their own before they were taken off.
 And there were a few others, born to men who passed through only briefly, mostly the same soldiers who took the boys.

 In his first days there, Rama came to know a young woman named Masumi, who cared for Adi.
 “Is he your son?”
 Rama asked.
 When she told him he was, Rama asked, “And his father is away?”